uber/Cadence-Docs/src/docs/07-operation-guide/01-setup.md

 For production you also need a metric server(Prometheus/Statsd/M3/etc).

-For [advanced features](/docs/operation-guide/setup/#other-advanced-features) Cadence depends on others like ElastiCache+Kafka if you need [Advanced visibility feature to search workflows](/docs/concepts/search-workflows/).
+For [advanced features](/docs/operation-guide/setup/#other-advanced-features) Cadence depends on others like Elastisearch/OpenSearch+Kafka if you need [Advanced visibility feature to search workflows](/docs/concepts/search-workflows/).
 Cadence will depends on a blob store like S3 if you need to enable [archival feature](/docs/concepts/archival/).

 ## Static configuration